wrld3d/wrld.js-react-native-example/README.md

     -   See [here](https://docs.expo.io/workflow/ios-simulator/) for iOS simulators
 *   A [WRLD API key](https://accounts.wrld3d.com/#/tab-keys) which can be obtained by signing up for a free account at [wrld3d.com](https://wrld3d.com)

 You can view the example on your Android device in the [Expo Development Client](https://expo.io/tools#client).
-Just paste this url https://exp.host/@wrld3d/Wrld/index.exp?sdkVersion=39.0.0 into the Client.
+Just paste this url https://exp.host/@wrld3d/Wrld/index.exp?sdkVersion=39.0.0 into the Client or open the Client and point it at the QR code here: https://expo.io/@wrld3d/projects/Wrld

 ## Getting started